 Malaria is the primary cause of morbidity and mortality in Mali, particularly among children under the age of five.
 While the entire population is at risk for malaria, internally displaced persons migrating from the north are especially vulnerable given their low immunity to infection.
-Due to the diversity of malaria transmission in Mali, the malaria control strategy emphasizes both universal coverage of key malaria interventions, as well as specific epidemic and entomological surveillance, and targeted operational research.
+Due to the diversity of malaria transmission in Mali, the malaria control strategy emphasizes both universal coverage of key malaria interventions, as well as a specific epidemic and entomological surveillance, and targeted operational research.

-- Continue to participate in the development of an Integrated Vector Control (IVC) strategy in collaboration with the NMCP, MOH, and relevant stakeholders, and provide evidence and expertise influencing decisions around rotational strategies in IRS implementation as well as long-lasting insecticidal net (LLIN) use throughout Mali.
+- Continue to participate in the validation and implementation of the Integrated Vector Control Strategy in collaboration with the NMCP, MOH, World Health Organization (WHO), and other relevant stakeholders, and provide evidence and expertise influencing decisions around rotational strategies in IRS implementation as well as ITN use throughout Mali.

 - Conduct activities and processes to ensure that the PMI Vectorlink Mali project, particularly aspects related to the end of IRS in the Mopti region, is formally ended.